zShi1026/zShi1026.github.io/_pages/teaching.md

 During the 2023–2024 academic year, I served as a paraprofessional (teaching assistant) in the Department of Geology at Colorado College.
 My primary responsibilities included assisting students during lab sessions, managing field trip logistics, and grading tests and homework.

+Here is a list of courses that I assisted:

 | Course Title                           |
 |----------------------------------------|